 The Westfield Area YMCA offers leadership programs that challenge the spirit, mind, and body through challenging, projects, and team building exercises to develop leadership skills.

-The Achievers program is available to high school teens throughout Union County and is a collaboration of the Fanwood-Scotch Plains YMCA, Plainfield YMCA and Westfield Area YMCA.
+The Achievers program is available to minority teens throughout Union County and is a collaboration of the Fanwood-Scotch Plains YMCA, Plainfield YMCA and Westfield Area YMCA.

 Achievers benefit from mentoring, college prep, tutoring, academic workshops and community service projects.
 The program is available at little or no cost thanks to the continued support of our community.

 Whether you attend the annual banquet, place a journal ad, or serve as an Adult Achiever, your contribution will have a meaningful and lasting impact on one of your neighbors.
 Your generosity offers opportunity.
 Thank you for your support.